Aimeedeer/coconut-report/content/goals.md

 title: Goals
 ---

-## Encourage Myself

-- Ask dump questions
+## The Next Five Years

+- Build a business
-- Share experience just like building an open source project
+- Build an open source community
+- Build a wiki
+- Write a cool project in Rust
+- Write a book
+- Learn Rust, Python, Go and Lisp
+- Live in different countries

+## 2024

+## 2023

+## 2022

 ## 2021